All Products

 NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE READINESS GATES

-The output shows that the inference service is scheduled to one of the newly added GPU-accelerated nodes and is successfully deployed.
+The inference service is now scheduled to the newly added GPU-accelerated node and is running.